atorr0523/Cubesat-EM-Material-Discharge-Eval/README.md

 Simulations were performed amongst 3 different geometries and 3 different materials in order to see which iteration of the plate would fit well within the CubeSat's standards.

+The microcontroller subsystem, which is powered from the power PCB, helps control the system as well as the stepper motor controller which is used for a gas feed valve.

-The Power circuit subsystem takes the input voltage and converts the voltage to power the components within the system.
+The power circuit subsystem takes the input voltage and converts the voltage to power the components within the system.